NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Battlezoo Bestiary - Equipment/Skagappa.md

 Sklaggans use these strange balls of writhing worms to intercept and interpret the dreams of sleeping subjects.

 For 1 week, any creature that sleeps within 5 feet of the skagappa has increasingly fitful dreams.
-If it was Fatigued, the creature must succeed at a DC 5 Flat check when it sleeps.
+If it was [[Conditions/Fatigued|Fatigued]], the creature must succeed at a DC 5 Flat check when it sleeps.
 On a failure, the creature remains fatigued until it gets another full night's rest.

 At any point during this week, a creature who takes possession of the skagappa can tap into its occult powers to learn 10 minutes' worth of information about the creature whose sleep has been affected.
-To do so, the creature must cast _Mindlink_ on the skagappa and succeed at a DC 15 Occultism check check.
+To do so, the creature must cast _[[Spells/Mindlink|Mindlink]]_ on the skagappa and succeed at a DC 15 Occultism check check.
 On a failed check, the spell is wasted, though the caster can attempt the check additional times by casting _mindlink_ again.
 Regardless, the same information is imparted each time the skagappa is tapped into.
 One week after it was placed near a creature's bedside, the skagappa unravels and its constituent worms slither away, destroying the item.

 *Source: Battlezoo Bestiary*
 *OGL*